 Fish Rain / Lost Reef

 If you want to see what a wild and untouched reef looks like come here.
 While Parts of Hawaii’s mainland look and feel like a land time forgot, this reef is the underwater equivalent.
 While the Name is based on the sheer number of reef fish that appear to rain down on you, the reef is the real star.
 There is Rock here but you can’t see it for the incredibly thick coral coverings.
 Fish pour down on you, and you fly over the reef system in some pretty strong currents.
 This is not Beginner Diving.

 After soaring over the reef, which hosts some really rare and endemic species such as the blue dragon nudibranch.
 You again head out into the blue water for another chance for Hammerheads.

 This advanced dive trip is the highlight of any divers trip to Hawaii.
 Wild Reefs, Incredible Wildlife, and hammerhead sharks.
 It just ticks all the boxes.
 Make sure you do it as the last dive of your trip as nothing really else comes close.

 Unsurprisingly there are quite a few Dive companies operating in Maui.
 We actually have very little experience of them practically.
 We found a company we liked and we stuck with them.
-Mainly as they are the only Dive Company who make the Crossing to Molokini.
+Mainly as they are the only Dive Company that makes the Crossing to Molokini.
 As a rule, we favor Boat Diving in Maui as you just get so much for your money, but there are some great shore operators.

 Lahaina Dive Centers

 Lahaina Divers – Lahaina – These are the Pros of Maui.
 Their operation is very slick.
 And that is why we love it.
 They also offer all the big-hitting dives such as the Backwall, Lanai Drift, and Molokai, along with regular trips out to Lanai.
 These are the Guys we trust to dive with on Maui.
 They offer complimentary coffee at the shop along with ample cake!